Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ## Map a new product type in POS

-When a new product type is created, it must be mapped before offers with this product type can be created for the POS.
+When a new product type has been created, it must be mapped before offers with this product type can be created for the POS.

 #### Prerequisites